MannyFay/nvim/docs/nvim-commands.md

 For me it was way easier to write the commands on Post-Its and place them on the lower side of my screen, so I seen them all the time.
+If you like to see how I structure them, take a look [here](docs/post-its.md).

 I use one of these configurable split keyboards, but my layout is very near to the US ANSI layout.